The Changeling (Star Trek: The Original Series): Plot

 Nomad escapes from its cell, killing two guards who attempt to stop it.
 The probe makes its way to the engineering deck, where it begins to make adjustments to the engines, accelerating the ship beyond its normal maximum warp speed.
 As Kirk arrives, Nomad tells him that engine efficiency has been boosted 57%; Kirk orders it to reverse the changes since other structures on the Enterprise cannot handle the faster speed.
 Nomad complies.

 Exasperated by Nomad's prejudice toward imperfect "biological units", Kirk points out that its own "Creator" is a biological unit.
 Nomad responds that it must "reevaluate."
 Kirk orders the probe back to the brig, and it departs under security guard.
-Spock then suggests to Kirk that admitting to Nomad that he, "the Creator," is imperfect was probably a mistake.
-Spock also observes that because Nomad has threatened to return to its "launch point," the Earth and all its inhabitants are now at risk of sterilization.
+Spock then suggests to Kirk that admitting to Nomad that he, "the Creator", is imperfect was probably a mistake.
+Spock also observes that because Nomad has threatened to return to its "launch point", the Earth and all its inhabitants are now at risk of sterilization.

 En route to the brig, Nomad kills its two security escorts and heads instead to sickbay.
 After examining Kirk's medical files and verifying his imperfections as a biological unit, Nomad's "reevaluation" is complete.
 It proceeds to engineering, incapacitates crew members and shuts down the ship's life-support systems, thus rendering the Enterprise habitable for only a short time longer.

 Kirk arrives and again confronts the probe, questioning it about its mission.
 When Nomad declares that its directive to sterilize imperfections allows no exceptions, Kirk points out that Nomad itself is imperfect, since it has mistaken Captain Kirk for its true creator Jackson Roykirk.
 He then claims that Nomad has committed two other errors, by not discovering its own mistake, and by not sterilizing itself as imperfect.
 Nomad begins to analyze the implications of Kirk's claims, a process that causes noticeable stress to its systems.
-Kirk and Spock carry Nomad in a rush to the transporter room and, with a final command from Kirk to "exercise your prime function," beam it into deep space.
+Kirk and Spock carry Nomad in a rush to the transporter room and, with a final command from Kirk to "exercise your prime function", beam it into deep space.
 Seconds after transport, an explosion is detected near the Enterprise and Nomad is no more.
 The episode ends on a humorous note, with Kirk observing that he is proud that his "son" Nomad, having healed Mr. Scott, would have made a good doctor.

 Production

-The episode is one of only a handful in the original series that take place entirely aboard the Enterprise.
-The others include "Charlie X", "Journey to Babel", "Elaan of Troyius", and "Is There in Truth No Beauty?".
+The episode is one of only a handful in the original series of bottle episodes that take place entirely aboard the Enterprise.
+The others include "Charlie X", "Journey to Babel", "Elaan of Troyius", and "Is There in Truth No Beauty?"

 The director, Marc Daniels, appears on screen as the still photo of Dr. Jackson Roykirk.